 DeVries Student Gallery

-Open by appointment with the exhibiting artist on Wednesdays and Thursdays.
+Also open by special appointment with the exhibiting artists.

 With the exception of the 17 Days video series, the Richmond Center for Visual Arts does not accept unsolicited artist submission.
 If you are interested in submitting a single channel video for consideration, please visit the 17 Days blog for more information and submission guidelines.